sgunonu/DataSafe/LabGuide100000.md

 5. To view the definition for a sensitive type, click directly on any one of the sensitive types.
 The **Sensitive Type Details** dialog box is displayed.
 <!-- Image-->
 ![](./images/7.1.5.png " ")<br/>
-	**NOTE:** Here you can view the sensitive type's short name, description, column name pattern (regular expression), column comment pattern (regular 		expression), column data pattern (regular expression), the search pattern semantic (And or Or), the default masking format associated with the sensitive 	type, and the sensitive category and resource group to which the sensitive type belongs.
+	**NOTE:** Here you can view the sensitive type's short name, description, column name pattern (regular expression), column comment pattern (regular 		expression), column data pattern (regular expression), the search pattern semantic (And or Or), the default masking format associated with the sensitive 	type, and the sensitive category and resource group to which the sensitive type belongs.<br/>
-6. Click **Close** to close the dialog box.
+6. Click **Close** to close the dialog box.<br/>
 7. To check if there is a sensitive type that discovers department IDs, in the search field, enter **Department**.
-The search finds **Department Name**, but nothing for department IDs.
+The search finds **Department Name**, but nothing for department IDs.<br/>
 <!-- Image-->
 ![](./images/7.1.6.png " ")<br/>
-8. Clear the search field, and then press **Enter** to restore the list.
+8. Clear the search field, and then press **Enter** to restore the list.<br/>
-9. Keep this page open because you return to it later in the lab.
+9. Keep this page open because you return to it later in the lab.<br/>

 ### **Step 2:**
 1. Open SQL Developer